 ‘We are your humble servants, the Grey witches… Ahem, Your Highness… I am Tara Grey-’ She bows even lower, making a wide gesture with her arm towards her sister. ‘-and this is my sister, Melissa.
 We’re in great need of your assistance, Your Highness.’

 There is only silence following her request.
 Granny swallows, fighting the urge to raise her head.
 Suddenly a cackle of mad laughter tears the silence apart, stopping as abruptly as it started.
 A scale covered hand reaches out right under Granny’s nose, palm up.

 Granny ventures looking up.

-‘Gi-give you what?’
+‘Gi-give you what, Your Highness?’
 Granny fights the urge to run.

 ‘Medussssa’ssss tear.
-Ssssss’ Hecate hisses, yellow eyes glowing in the dark, the pupils thin vertical slits.
+Ssssss,’ Hekate hisses, green eyes glowing in the dark, the pupils thin vertical slits.

-‘But…’ Granny stares at the pendant glowing on Hecate’s chest.
-As she stares it disappears and then it appears again.
-Granny knows it’s only a vision, appearing when the demon is close to the real necklace.
-OMG… I hope she hasn’t noticed…
+‘But…’ Granny stares at the pendant glowing on Hekate’s chest.
+As she watches it disappears and then it appears again.
+OMG… I had forgotten all about it.
+I hope she doesn’t notice…

 ‘Give.
 It.
 To.
 Me… NOW!’